 SCCM Patch Management Infrastructure Setup

-If you are not familiar with the SCCM patch management process, the following video guide helps you to set up SCCM patch management infrastructure end to end.
+If you are not familiar with the SCCM patch management process, the following video guide helps you to set up the SCCM patch management infrastructure end to end.
 I have covered WSUS installation, SUP setup, configuration, and troubleshooting of WSUS and SUP, etc in this video.

 You can check out end-to-end SCCM server infra setup and configuration in the HTMD free training videos from the below post.